pivotal-cf/docs-pws-services/services/memcachier.html.md

 title: MemCachier
 ---

 [MemCachier](http://www.memcachier.com/) is an implementation of the [Memcache](http://memcached.org/) in-memory key-value store used for caching data.
 MemCachier is a key technology for scaling and reducing server loads in web applications.
 The MemCachier add-on manages and scales clusters of memcache servers so that operators can focus on their applications.

+MemCachier will work with any memcached binding that supports [SASL authentication](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer) and the [binary protocol](https://code.google.com/p/memcached/wiki/MemcacheBinaryProtocol).

+MemCachier also supports integration with your New Relic dashboard if you are a customer of both MemCachier and New Relic and if your cache is 500MB or larger.
+For more information on this integration, refer to [this blog post](http://blog.memcachier.com/2014/03/05/memcachier-and-new-relic-together/).

 Tell us how much memory you need and get started for free instantly.
 You can add capacity later as the need arises.

 ## <a id='managing'></a>Managing Services ##